-The exterior surface of your motor home has an automotive finish.
+The exterior surface of your motorhome has an automotive gel-coated fiberglass finish.

 Follow these precautions to keep it looking its best and preserve maximum gloss and durability.

 Parking

 - Avoid parking under trees.
 Rinse bird droppings and tree sap off as soon as possible.
 Lukewarm soapy water can help speed up the cleaning process. - Avoid parking near ocean salt spray. - Avoid parking near factories with heavy smoke or industrial fallout.